Manufacturers optimize their delivery tactics to maximize profit and minimize product wait times.

 reward -= after.avgWaitTime - before.avgWaitTime; // Minimize wait times

+A policy will be generated after training completes.
 A trained policy file is included in the tutorial folder.

 Step 4 - Run the simulation with the Pathmind policy.